Apis florea: Distribution and habitat

 A. florea spans the continents of Asia and Africa and is most commonly seen in Southeastern Asia (Thailand), the Northeastern part of India, China, and forested regions of the Middle East.
 A. florea reach a decision about a new nesting site via dancing.
 They decide on a site when the largest number of individuals dance in the direction of the new site.
 The workers use an auditory signal of piping to indicate a decision about a new site has been reached, with the top of the swarm lifting off into the air first, followed by the bottom of the swarm and then the middle reaching the air last, but all within one minute of the swarm’s initial lift off.
 Since dancing is a common mechanism of communicating about a new nesting site in both A. florea and A. mellifera, it is suggested that this form of nest site selection evolved in the common ancestor of Apis.
 However, A. florea do not re-evaluate a site before several individuals move to the new site like A. mellifera does.
 Instead, swarms travel to the new site as a group and leave to a new site if it is later discovered to be unsuitable.
 This makes searching for new sites a much faster process for A. florea, but not necessarily more accurate.

 Apis florea are found in southeastern Asian countries, especially in Thailand, Iran, Oman, United Arab Emirates, India, Myanmar, and some parts of China, Cambodia, and Vietnam.
 Since 1985 Apis florea is also found in Sudan.
 They live in forest habitats but they are also pollinators of tropical fruit crops in Thailand.
 Apis florea build exposed nests always with a single comb on a single branch.
 If they are building a new nest near to the old one, they salvage the wax from the old nest.
 Other species of honeybee do not exhibit this behavior, perhaps because of the risk of contaminating pathogens.
-This behavior is only observed in this species.
 Even within the species this behavior differs, the colonies that migrate less than 200 meters engage in wax recycling, but the colonies that migrate longer distances do not.

+In 2024, a fully established colony of Apis florea was recorded for the first ever time in Europe in Malta.